-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 21 of 28 people found this review helpful.